askl56/askl56.github.io/_posts/2015-06-01-Game-of_Inches.md

 Let me give you an example.
 I was working on a Prime multiplication table calculator for the command line.
 You can find my finished product [here](https://github.com/askl56/PrimeTime).
 In essence, the program had to calculate, without the use of the Prime library in Ruby, a list of primes provided by the user in the form of n, then multiply them together.
 I do not wish to write a thesis on this so I will focus simply on the code which finds the prime numbers and stores them in an array.

-In my first itteration, I had this:
+In my first iteration, I had this:

 ```
 # Firstly a function to determine if a given number is Prime.